NolanDeveloper/stacks/README.md

 create a better design and another algorithm of studying and probably support of different ways of studying like in LinguaLeo.

----

-I feel have to say I was not aware of such apps which can help in learning languages in this way.
-This was my own idea.
-But like the most of ideas in this big word it was not new idea and very soon I found out these apps.
-But I do not think I need to avoid them to create brand new experience.
-Vice versa I think it is good that I am not first here.
-I have opportunity to learn the mistakes of others and avoid them and find in these application something that I probably would never imagine.

 How I see it for now
 ---